CS253 Lab 2

 - Write a command that determines how many files are located in /etc, including subdirectories. find, wc

 - Write a command which displays ONLY the current IP address of the computer.
-For isoptera, this address is 220.127.116.11.
+For isoptera, this address is 126.96.36.199, but create a command that will work even if the IP address is different.
 This is on the second line of the output from ifconfig.
 Once you have isolated this line (grep, head ), you can use head and tail to trim off the beginning and end of the line, leaving only the IP address.
 See the manual or use the --help option to determine how to trim a single line using head and tail.
 As an optional improvement, you can use grep to put a newline back on the end (pipe the result into grep, and search for a period).
 If you have trouble running ifconfig, try specifying the complete path (/sbin/ifconfig)

 chmod 600 lab2